ewal31/mysite/posts/2023-06-02-implementing-kernel-density-estimation.markdown

 \end{aligned}
 $$

-We can now implement this approximation in Julia, using an unbiased estimate of the variance of the samples as our $\sigma$.
+We can now implement this approximation in Julia, equating $\sigma^2$ with an unbiased estimate of the variance of our samples.

 ```julia
 function h_est_gaussian(samples)